RVCC-IDMX/about-me-mrohmann/README.md

   ## Blog
 The blog section was instrumental in learning on how to format text for a readable page across different size screens.
 As the screen size changes, it is important to adjust font sizes and layout options to allow the text to be most readable.
+##
+The nav bar section of the web page is essential to reducing the clutter associated with a mobile display.
+The hamburger menu is adaptable to different screen sizes, hiding the main options on smaller screens.

 # Color Scheme
 The Vaporwave color palette is inspired by the aesthetics of the 1980s and 1990s, with its bright, neon colors and pastel hues.
 It is often used to evoke a feeling of nostalgia and to create a dream-like atmosphere.
 The colors are often used to create a surreal, futuristic vibe, and the palette often includes blues, pinks, purples, and greens.